Luke burst into the viewing room.

-Luke rubbed contemplative fingers across his lowered forehead.
+Luke rubbed a contemplative hand across his mouth.
 ‘What did she say her husband’s name was again…Ryan…’ he said, answering his own question.
 ‘That’s it…Ryan Herbert,’ he said.
 He quickly exited the room.

-When Luke returned about fifteen minutes later his boss stood with his arms behind his back watching Jacqui.
-Husken glanced briefly at Luke when he entered before returning his admiring eyes back to Jacqui.
+Husken was still watching Jacqui when he returned.
 ‘She’s not a bad sort,’ Husken said with a lift of his chin to Jacqui.

 Luke smiled to himself.
 Following his experiences from last night he could definitely vouch for that.